KatyaRomashko/serverless-api-movie-reviews/README.md

-# Enterprise Web Development module -  Assignment 2
+# Enterprise Web Development module -  Assignment 2 (the whole application is in the folder moviesApp)

 __Name:__ Kateryna Romashko